ipodao/alldoc/Game/Cocos2dx/COCOS2d-X-by-Example-Beginners-Guide/COCOS2d-X-by-Example-Beginners-Guide.md

     }
 ```

-The screen so far is made up of two instances of city_dark.pngtiling at the bottom of the screen, and two instances of city_light.pngthat are also tiling.
+The screen so far is made up of two instances of city_dark.png tiling at the bottom of the screen, and two instances of city_light.png that are also tiling.
 One needs to appear on top of the other, and for that we use the enumerated values declared in `GameLayer.h`:

 ```cpp
     enum {